redhat-performance/aimlperf_reg_tests/TensorFlow/OpenShift/setup/README.md

 5. Push the image to the OpenShift registry

+6. Setup registry secret so that the custom image can be pulled into an OpenShift build

 The image must be built on your own machine, and the next subsections describe the above steps in greater detail.

 #### 1. Create .repo Files for CUDA and RHEL 8